jeffreycychiu/Gelation-Cloning-Control/README.md

 Control the hardware and camera devices for cloning project

 Install notes:
-Must have Basler Pylon software installed (this is the reason for the the runtime SEHException when running program)
+Must have Basler Pylon software & driver installed (otherwise will experience runtime SEHException error when running program)